141 Powell-Focht Bioengineering Hall

-The medical specialization within the MS in the bioengineering program is attained by completing a minimum of forty-eight units of upper-division and graduate-level courses, including one of the professional development courses, and successful completion of a comprehensive examination.
+The medical specialization within the MS in the bioengineering program is attained by completing a minimum of forty-eight units of upper-division and graduate-level courses and successful completion of a comprehensive examination.

-An additional two core courses selected from the following:
+One additional core course selected from the following in life sciences:

-Thirty-two units of elective course work are required for completion of course requirements.
-All graduate courses offered in the Department of Bioengineering and select courses in other departments at UC San Diego (BIOL, ECE, MAE, etc.) may be used to fulfill the remaining elective course requirement.
+Twenty-eight units of elective course work are required for completion of course requirements.
+All graduate courses offered in the Departments of Bioengineering, Mechanical and Aerospace Engineering, and Nanoengineering may be used to fulfill the elective course requirement.
+Graduate courses in the School of Medicine or in the Division of Biological Sciences may also be used to fulfill the elective course requirement.
 Courses taken in fulfillment of the elective course requirement must be taken for a letter grade.
-Other courses outside of the department may be approved by petition.
+Other courses may be approved by petition.